Skip to content

 • If the Script stopped and is showing a Syntax Error, do not worry.
 The module is still in WiFi mode.
 The Syntax Error could be because you're on an older radio, older EdgeTX/OpenTX firmware or both.
 It could also be due to the fact your TX module is on an earlier firmware version and you're using a more recent Lua Script.

-1. With your Tx module disconnected from your Radio module bay, power it up either via an external power source (2S) or by plugging in a USB cable into its USB Port.
+1. With your TX module disconnected from your Radio module bay, power it up either via an external power source (2S) or by plugging in a USB cable into its USB Port.

 2. Let it be for 60s and the RGB LED will turn into a Green Breathing LED pattern indicating it is now in WiFi Mode.